TheKingsident/alx-airbnb-database/database-adv-script/README.md

 # Advanced SQL Queries Documentation

-This document provides a brief description of the advanced SQL queries included in the `joins_queries.sql` file.
-These queries demonstrate the use of different types of SQL joins to retrieve meaningful data from the database.
+This document provides a brief description of the advanced SQL queries included in the `joins_queries.sql` and `subqueries.sql` files.
+These queries demonstrate the use of different types of SQL joins and subqueries to retrieve meaningful data from the database.

-## Queries Overview
+## Joins Queries Overview (`joins_queries.sql`)

 ### 1. **INNER JOIN Query**
 - Retrieves a list of bookings along with user details.